-MANAGING DIRECTOR

-Recommends to the Remuneration Committee:

-the remuneration arrangements and performance assessments of direct
+MANAGING DIRECTOR Recommends to the Remuneration Committee: • the remuneration arrangements and plans.

 Management of Risk linked to Remuneration Framework

 One of the key factors of the Board's approach to setting Executive remuneration is to discourage excessive risk taking or short term thinking by Executives.
 Ramsay's Executive remuneration framework is structured in a way that encourages strategic decision-making and behaviours that align with the Group's long-term interests.